Alert Source Discuss

 ⚠️ Draft Standards Track: Core

-EIP-7708: ETH transfers emit a log
+EIP-7708: ETH transfers and burns emit a log

-All ETH transfers emit a log
+All ETH transfers and burns emit a log

 Authors Vitalik Buterin (@vbuterin), Peter Davies (@petertdavies), Etan Kissling (@etan-status), Gajinder Singh (@g11tech), Carson (@carsons-eels), Jared Wasinger (@jwasinger)